martenscs/my-account/README.md

 can be found near the top of the script (search for the "export" statements).
 Values include:

 1. `IDENTITY_PROVIDER_URL`
-   The URI of the Data Governance Broker's OAuth connection handler.
+   The URI of the IDP's OAuth connection handler.
 A value like "https://1.2.3.4:8443" should be used.
 2. `RESOURCE_SERVER_URL`
    The URI of the Data Governance Broker's SCIM connection handler.
 A value like "https://1.2.3.4:8443" should be used.
 3. `CLIENT_REDIRECT_URL`
    The redirect URI for the client in the OAuth flow.
 This should be the address used to view the sample, and should be one of the Redirect URLs configured for the sample OAuth2 Client in the Data Governance Broker.
 A value like "https://1.2.3.4:8443/samples/my-account/" should be used.
+4. `IDENTITY_PROVIDER_TYPE`
+   The type of IDP referenced by `IDENTITY_PROVIDER_URL`.
+Should be set to `IdentityProviderTypes.Broker` or `IdentityProviderTypes.PingFederate`.
-4. `CLIENT_ID`
+5. `CLIENT_ID`
    The Client ID assigned to the My Account OAuth2 Client in the Data Governance Broker configuration.
 This is set to a known value by the setup configuration script and should not typically need to be changed.
-5. `SCOPES`
+6. `SCOPES`
    The Scopes requested by the sample.
 A space-separated value like "scope1 scope2 scope3" should be used.
-6. `ACR_VALUES`
+7. `ACR_VALUES`
    The ACR values the client will explicitly request in order of preference.
-If this value is left empty the client will not specify ACR values which will cause the defaults configured for it in the Data Governance Broker to be used.
+If this value is left empty the client will not specify ACR values (if the IDP is a Data Governance Broker it will use the defaults configured for the client).
 Otherwise, a space-separated value like "MFA Default" should be used.
 NOTE: setup.dsconfig does not configure any default ACR values for the sample.
-This will cause it to use the "Default" ACR, which does not trigger second factor authentication.
+This will cause it to use the "Default" ACR, which does not trigger the Data Governance Broker's second factor authentication.
 To enable second factor authentication, either customize the ACR_VALUES configuration value as noted above or edit the sample's OAuth2 Client configuration and specify the "MFA" and "Default" ACRs (in that order).
-7. `VALIDATE_EMAIL_ADDRESS`
+8. `VALIDATE_EMAIL_ADDRESS`
    The validation messages used when validating the email address for second factor.
-8. `VALIDATE_PHONE_NUMBER`
+9. `VALIDATE_PHONE_NUMBER`
    The validation message and providers used when validating the phone number for second factor.

 Changes such as using a schema other than the Data Governance Broker's reference app schema will require more extensive